-This course is designed to help the student learn to be a confident student and to master the skills needed to succeed in college.
-Every new student must take this course during his or her first semester.
-Topics to be discussed include: accessing college resources and services, navigating Canvas and online learning, information literacy, time-management, self-confidence in an academic environment, self-motivation, long and short-term goal-setting, career goals, maintaining physical, mental, financial, and emotional health and wellbeing.
-A minimum grade of C in this course is required for graduation from Lakes Region Community College.
+This course helps new students learn to be confident and master the skills needed to succeed at Lakes Region Community College.
+New students are required to take this course during their first semester of enrollment.
+Topics include accessing college resources and services, navigating the learning management system, information literacy, time-management, self-confidence and self-motivation in an academic environment, long and short-term goal-setting, career goals, maintaining physical, mental, financial, and emotional health.
+A minimum grade of C in this course is required.